salvdevlops/Manage-Azure-Active-Directory-identites/README.md

 ### Step 2: Review group settings

-Take a moment to look through the group settings in the left pane:
+Take a quick look at the group settings in the left pane:

-- **Expiration** — sets a group lifetime in days; after that period, the owner must renew it
+- **Expiration** — sets how long a group lasts before the owner has to renew it
-- **Naming policy** — lets you block certain words and enforce a prefix/suffix on group names
+- **Naming policy** — blocks certain words and can force a prefix/suffix on group names

 `[ADD SCREENSHOT HERE — group settings pane]`